Pre-exposure prophylaxis for HIV prevention: Side effects

 Other potential serious side effects of Truvada include acute exacerbations of hepatitis B in individuals with HBV infection, lactic acidosis, and severe hepatomegaly with steatosis.

-Descovy research and data from public use has shown similar "start-up" effects; however, some data indicates that Descovy is better for one's kidneys and for those with a diagnosis of osteoporosis.
-The DISCOVER trial that compared descovy versus truvada for PrEP showed that descovy produced safer kidney and bone outcomes.
+Descovy research and data from public use has shown similar "start-up" effects; however, some data indicate that Descovy is better for one's kidneys and for those with a diagnosis of osteoporosis.
+The DISCOVER trial that compared Descovy and Truvada for PrEP showed that Descovy produced safer kidney and bone outcomes.

+The earlier injectable form of PrEP, cabotegravir, has side effects similar to those of oral PrEP, such as nausea and headache.
+However, one of the most common side effect is pain at injection site.

 Boxed warnings

-Both Truvada and Descovy carry a black box warning for the combination of emtricitabine/tenofovir, as this combination of drugs can result in the acute worsening of hepatitis B infection when discontinued.
+Both Truvada and Descovy carry a boxed warning for the combination of emtricitabine/tenofovir, as this combination of drugs can result in the acute worsening of hepatitis B infection when discontinued.
 This combination of drugs is also known to increase HIV resistance to these medications when used as pre-exposure prophylaxis (PrEP) in individuals who have already (recently) been infected with HIV.
-It is recommended that individuals continue to periodically get tested to determine their HIV status to ensure proper continuing use of these medications for PrEP.
+Cabotegravir (Apretude) shares a similar boxed warning to only use the medication if a person tests negative for HIV infection.